shemyte/shemyte/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently working with Elixir | Phoenix | Liveview.
 - 💞️ I’m looking to collaborate on phoenix | liveview projects.
-- 📫 You can reach me via twitter: @NgalahShemaiah or email: shemaiahngala8@gmail.com
+- 📫 You can reach me via email: shemaiahngala8@gmail.com

 <!---
 shemyte/shemyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.